kevbook/foundational-memory/research/v0-real-world-examples.md

 - **Graph**: Links this headache to last night's 5-hour sleep and skipped breakfast
 - **Vector**: Retrieves similar past episodes and what helped
-- **Manifold**: Notes stress trending upward, sleep quality declining
+- **Continuous Geometric Substrate/Manifold**: Notes stress trending upward, sleep quality declining

 > "I see you slept only 5 hours and skipped breakfast—both patterns that preceded your last 3 migraines.
 Your stress levels have been elevated this week.
 Last time, the magnesium supplement and a 20-minute nap helped.
 Would you like me to remind you about lunch today?"